GRESB/tableau-server/README.md

 When the primary pod (from the stateful set) is replaced by a pod from the upgrade job, that pod will never have the same name as `tableau-server-primary-0`.
 That is because of the way k8s names pods using a seemingly random string as a suffix.
-Since Tableau Server relies on the names of the pods (ie. the hostnames) for connectivity within the cluster, the worker nodes will never be able to connect to the upgrade image container, because they will keep trying to reach it with the original primary node hostname `tableau-server-primary-0`.
+Since Tableau Server relies on the names of the pods (i.e. the hostnames) for connectivity within the cluster, the worker nodes will never be able to connect to the upgrade image container, because they will keep trying to reach it with the original primary node hostname `tableau-server-primary-0`.
 And alternative to a job could be to replace the image of the primary node stateful set with the upgrade image.
-That way, the hostname would be the same, and the cluster would converge toa fully functional state, a requirement for the upgrade.
+That way, the hostname would be the same, and the cluster would converge to a fully functional state, a requirement for the upgrade.

-Leaning on the sid eof immutable infrastructure, the method we use to upgrade Tableau Server is the backup and restore.
+Leaning on the side of immutable infrastructure, the method we use to upgrade Tableau Server is the backup and restore.
-To do that, we provision a completely new cluster and then restore a backup fo the previous cluster in it.
+To do that, we provision a completely new cluster and then restore a backup for the previous cluster in it.